chastitywhiterose/Minimal-Markdown-for-Authors/README.md

 Notice that the first one, which is already in URL form, is simply enclosed in greater and less than signs.
 The second has the URL in parenthesis, but the text that will be displayed is in square brackets.
 Both of these things work fine, but the second form allows the link text to be whatever you want it to be.

-You can also make text look
+You can also make text look:

 - *italic*
 - **bold**